RedPitaya/Documentation/appsFeatures/applications/bode/bode.rst

 The graphical user interface of the Bode analyzer application is divided into 4 areas:

 #. **Top settings menu:** Export data, Calibration, and Start or Stop the measurements.
-#. **Measurement control pannel:** Set the measurement parameters, Plot settings, and put cursors on the main graph area.
+#. **Measurement control panel:** Set the measurement parameters, Plot settings, and put cursors on the main graph area.
 #. **Current measurement data:** The current step number and frequency of generated pulses required for the measurement.
 #. **Main graph area:** Main graph area is divided into Gain and Phase frequency response plots of the DUT (device under test).